Olias of Sunhillow: Reissues

 The album has been released several times.
 Wounded Bird Records in the US released the album on 28 February 2006.
 Contrary to some earlier releases it presents all the artwork, but very small.
 Some earlier CD releases include only part of the original artwork and story, omitting pages 3–6 of the original vinyl album.
-The Japanese pressing on MMG Inc/Atlantic AMCY-18 presents the complete artwork in a booklet, like the vinyl version with 8 pages (including frontcover and backcover).
+The Japanese pressing on MMG Inc/Atlantic AMCY-18 presents the complete artwork in a booklet, like the vinyl version with eight pages (including frontcover and backcover).

 The album was reissued in January 2014 on SACD by Audio Fidelity Records.

 In 2021 the album was reissued in a CD+DVD package from Cherry Red Records.
 The CD contains a remastered version of the album in stereo.
 The DVD contains the remastered audio in 96/24 stereo LPCM, as well as a 5.1 surround mix in both DTS 96/24 and Dolby AC3 formats; the 5.1 audio is upmixed from the stereo masters because the original 24-track tapes could not be located.
 The packaging includes reproductions of the original album art and story, although again with small reproduction that may make the lettering hard to read.
-Two enclosed booklets contain track listings, technical information, lyrics, and an interview with Jon Anderson by Malcolm Dome.
+Two enclosed booklets contain track listings, technical information, lyrics, and an interview with Anderson by Malcolm Dome.

 Sequel

-In 2004, Jon Anderson called for collaborators to contact him via his website.
+In 2004, Anderson called for collaborators to contact him via his website.
 He described a project that would be a "return to Olias".
 In 2006, around the time Olias of Sunhillow was re-released, Anderson announced that he was making a sequel called The Songs of Zamran: Son of Olias.

-In late 2008, he announced on his Myspace page that he was hoping to finish the sequel soon.

-In a Rockline interview on 20 July 2011, Anderson was asked about the sequel.
-He said that he hoped to have the first bits of Zamran out in a year.

-In late 2012, a web site was launched (www.sevendragons.org/zamran now closed) entitling it Zamran Experience, showing a short preview and describing it as "an interactive audio-visual album".

 On 3 January 2013, Anderson confirmed he was still working on The Songs of Zamran: Son of Olias.

-On 1 December 2014, Anderson stated on his Facebook page: "I keep myself busy working on the Zamran project."
+The following year, Anderson stated on his Facebook page: "I keep myself busy working on the Zamran project."